CookiExploits/Scripts/README.md

-# Scripts
+#Scripts

-Just wherre I put scripts for some games.
+Where I put my script guis, If you want to find some of the scripts used to make the GUI head to Misc-Scripts {